Agribusiness to Indonesia

 For more information regarding tariffs applicable to the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) to http://dfat.gov.au/trade/agreements/aanzfta/official-documents/Documents/Indonesia%20Legal%20Enactment%20HS%202012%20Tariff%20schedule.PDF

 Exporters should be aware of halal requirements for frozen or chilled cut meat (beef) and also quarantine requirements for both cut meat and cattle.
 All meat products (except pork) exported to Indonesia and intended for human consumption must have halal certificates.

-The main prerequisite for importing fresh produce into Indonesia is the procurement of a phytosanitary certificate issued by the appropriate authority such as the Department of Primary Industries in the country of origin.
+The main prerequisite for importing fresh produce into Indonesia is the procurement of a phytosanitary certificate issued by the appropriate authority such as the Department of Agriculture in Australia.
 The consignments are subject to plant quarantine inspection upon arrival in Indonesia.